uDEVOPS2020/Risk_Assessment_Mitigation/Risk_Mitigation/Micro2vec/README.txt

 	+ NORMATIVE
 	+ REG

-Each folder/sub-folder contains the following set of 13 logs:
+Each folder/sub-folder contains the following set of 13 logs (*):

 astaire.txt
 bono.txt